bor0/gidti/manuscript/chapter6.md

 next_day Sun = Mon
 ```

-Given these definitions, we can now state the proof as follows:
+Given these definitions, we can write the proof as follows:

 ```
 our_first_proof : next_day Mon = Tue
 our_first_proof = ?prf
 ```

-The type of `our_first_proof` is `next_day Mon = Tue`.
+Note how we used a function at the type level, for the type of `our_first_proof` which is `next_day Mon = Tue`.
 Since `next_day` is total, Idris will be able to evaluate `next_day Mon` at compile-time.
 We used a hole for the definition since we still don't know what the proof will look like.
 If we run this code in Idris, it will tell us we have a hole `prf` to fill:

 ```
 Type checking ./first_proof.idr